“I think it’s really important that people keep signing up to these type of trials to push research forward.”

-This trial is looking at olaparib for non small cell lung cancer (NSCLC).
-This is for NSCLC that has spread to another part of the body (advanced).
+This trial is looking at olaparib for non small cell lung cancer.
+It is for non small cell lung cancer (NSCL) that has spread to another part of the body (advanced).
 This trial is supported by Cancer Research UK.

 Doctors can treat advanced NSCLC with chemotherapy.
 This helps but they are always looking for ways to improve treatment.
 In this trial researchers are looking at a drug called olaparib.

-In this trial some people will have olaparib after chemotherapy and some will have a dummy drug (placebo).
+In this trial some people will have olaparib after chemotherapy and some will have a dummy drug (

 The aims of this trial are to find out